-If something doesn’t look right, ensure that no overclocking or voltage tweaks are present in the BIOS and the processor is running at the correct temperatures.
+If something doesn’t look right, ensure that no overclocking or voltage tweaks are present in the BIOS, and is running at the correct temperatures.

-If these conditions are met, I’d be questioning the internal integrity of the CPU, and it may not be operating at its proper efficiency.
+If these conditions are met, I’d be questioning the internal integrity of it, and it may not be operating properly.

-In this case, I wouldn’t rely on the CPU as a long-term daily-use component.
+I wouldn’t rely on the CPU as a long-term daily-use component in this case.
 It would indicate that some risk would be involved in trusting it fully.

 Look out for random freezing or micro stuttering